MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-softwarekey-to-hsmkey.md

 1. Azure RMS administrator: Still on the Internet-connected workstation and in the PowerShell session, copy over the RMS configuration files with the SLC removed.

-2. Upload the first file.
+2. Upload the first exported trusted publishing domain (.xml) file, by using the [Import-AadrmTpd](https://msdn.microsoft.com/library/dn857523.aspx) cmdlet.
 If you have more than one .xml file because you had multiple trusted publishing domains, choose the file that contains the exported trusted publishing domain that corresponds to the HSM key you want to use in Azure RMS to protect content after the migration.

-Use the following command:
+    To run this cmdlet, you will need the URL for the key that was identified in the previous step.

+    For example, using our key URL value from the previous step, you would run:

     ```
     Import-AadrmTpd -TpdFile <PathToNoKeyTpdPackageFile> -ProtectionPassword –KeyVaultStringUrl https://contoso-byok-kv.vault.azure.net/keys/contosorms-byok/aaaabbbbcccc111122223333 -Active $True -Verbose